auburnbit/alttp-new-enemies/README.md

 # alttp-new-enemies
-Ancient 65c816 assembly project to insert fully custom new enemies with new AI into Zelda: ALTTP
+65c816 assembly of an old project to insert fully customizable enemies with brand new AI into Zelda: ALTTP

-Meant to be compiled with xkas v0.06, but I'm not sure if this version is compilable as is as I found it on an old PC from years ago.
+Meant to be compiled with xkas v0.06.

-<iframe width="1280" height="720" src="https://www.youtube.com/embed/in9AiswPuAw" title="ALTTP Custom Enemy Test (Blue Bot)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Here is a video of a custom enemy inserted into the game.
+While the enemy AI may appear similar to some other enemies already in the game, all AI code was written by hand and the logic could theoretically be fully customized.

+Click to be taken to YouTube to view it:

 [![Watch the video](https://img.youtube.com/vi/in9AiswPuAw/maxresdefault.jpg)](https://youtu.be/in9AiswPuAw)